Pedestrian hit by car outside Hastings school

 A pedestrian has been taken to hospital with moderate injuries after being hit by a car outside a Hastings school.

-Police, and two ambulances were called about 2pm to the crash outside Hastings Intermediate on Hastings Street South.
+Police, and two ambulances were called about 2pm on Tuesday to the crash outside Hastings Intermediate on Hastings St South.

 A St John spokeswoman said the pedestrian, believed to be a woman, was taken in an ambulance to Hawke's Bay Hospital in a moderate condition.